Pearl

 Notable People Named Pearl

-Pearl Connor-Mogotsi was a pioneering Trinidadian-born theatrical and literary agent, actress, and cultural activist who championed African Caribbean arts in the UK.
+Pearl Connor-Mogotsi was a pioneering Trinidadian-born agent and activist who championed African Caribbean arts in the UK as the first to represent minority artists and co-found an early black theatre company.

-Pearl, also known as Pearl Liaison, is the stage name of Matthew James Lent, an American drag performer and record producer who gained fame on RuPaul's Drag Race.
+Pearl is the stage name of American drag performer and record producer Matthew James Lent, who was a joint runner-up on RuPaul's Drag Race season 7.

-Pearl I. Young was the first female technical employee at NACA, which later became NASA, and went on to become Chief Technical Editor at NACA's Langley Instrument Research Laboratory and an engineering professor.
+Pearl Irma Young was the first female technical employee of NACA, which evolved into NASA, and she served as Chief Technical Editor and an engineering professor.

 Nora Watanabe